Covering Health Reform: Web Briefings for Journalists

 After more than three years of political controversy and legal challenges, the major coverage provisions of the 2010 Affordable Care Act are now in place as of January 1, 2014 — yet polling finds roughly half of Americans say they don’t know enough about the health reform law to understand how it will affect their families.
 With state health insurance Marketplaces enrolling people in coverage through March 31, local and national print, online, television and radio news outlets will play a critical role in educating their audiences about the law’s new realities.

-As part of its Media Fellowships Program, the Kaiser Family Foundation presents a series of free, interactive web briefings exclusively for journalists to address key aspects of the Affordable Care Act, its implications for consumers, and strategies for connecting the dots for different audiences.
+As part of its Media Fellowships Program, the Kaiser Family Foundation held a series of free, interactive web briefings exclusively for journalists to address key aspects of the Affordable Care Act, its implications for consumers, and strategies for connecting the dots for different audiences.